 External Customer service does not start and stop with the contact centre!

 In the 2014/2015 National Local Government Customer Service Benchmarking Report, on average participating councils received 96,121 Inbound calls to the main switch/contact centre which over 20% raised a Customer Service Request, resulting in over 20,000 calls being referred to other officers.

-However, in many instances within local government, contact is made between a stakeholder (community member, other government officer, supplier etc) directly through email, phone or face-to-face.
-There is a strong likelihood that stakeholders are basing their customer satisfaction levels on the interaction with employees which do not reside within the ‘Customer Service function’.
+However, in many instances within local government, contact is made between a stakeholder (community member, another government officer, supplier etc) directly through email, phone or face-to-face.
+There is a strong likelihood that stakeholders are basing their customer satisfaction levels on the interaction with employees who do not reside within the ‘Customer Service function’.